 London School of Economics_buildings

 The LSE selected ZZA as Space and Briefing Advisers to develop the new building’s space strategy, prior to selecting Grimshaw as architects.
 We engaged with academics and administrators to assess their needs and enlist support for spatial quality, productive use, and sustainable building performance.
 We also championed space for students.
-The process achieved significant step changes in the space budget, increasing efficiency and delivering five floors of high quality academic space, fine lecture, teaching, study and social spaces.
+The process achieved significant step changes in the original space budget, significantly reducing the size of academic offices to comfortable activity-based dimensions, enabling increased functional mix with enhanced facilities for students – fine lecture, teaching, study and social spaces.
 The architects valued ZZA’s collaboration, inviting us to work with them on future projects.

-Engaging with the LSE’s separate research centres, ZZA forged a brief for a central research hub in the existing Towers Building.
-This realised project comprised enhanced space for individual work and collaboration, support facilities, and a visual image to project the stature of work done inside.
+Engaging with the LSE’s separate research centres, ZZA forged a brief for a central research hub in the existing Towers Buildings.
+The partially realised project comprised enhanced space for individual and collaborative work, support facilities, and a redesigned Ground Level frontage to upgrade the arrival experience and project the nature and stature of of the work done inside.

-ZZA has undertaken serial studies of student perceptions of LSE’s campus.
-These evidence high priority that students place on study space.
-Responding to this, LSE Estates commissioned briefing research on evolving requirements and preferences.
-Our studies capture the range of needs for individual and group study, quiet and interactive study, technology and analogue modalities, in formal and informal study environments.
-The output has helped inform the very significant expansion of study space in the School, as well as the notable choice of study settings now offered on campus.
+ZZA has undertaken serial studies of student perceptions of campus facilities.
+These evidence the high priority that students place on study space.
+Responding to this, LSE Estates commissioned briefing research on evolving requirements and student preferences.
+Our studies capture the range of needs for individual and group study, quiet and social settings, in informal study environments.
+The output has helped inform the very significant expansion of study space in the School, as well as the notable choice of commons and other study zones now offered on campus.

 Post occupancy evaluation